Wominjeka! Hello!

 At the Convent we welcome visitors from across the globe – both in-person and digitally.
 Please note, we use AI to bridge the language gap, so there may be some translation inconsistencies and missed linguistic nuances.

-Large studios offer a unique creative space at Abbotsford Convent.
+Large studio offers a unique creative space at Abbotsford Convent.

 Be part of the Convent’s creative community in this bright, open studio with all the architectural and design elements to support a vibrant workspace.
 Open to all proposals that fall within Arts, Culture and Learning.